DATA-606-2023-FALL-MONDAY/Khambalkar_Jahanvi/docs/report.md

 <br>

-The dataset is known as the [Online Retail](https://doi.org/10.24432/C5BW33) from the [UCI Machine Learning Repository].
+The dataset is known as the [Online Retail](https://doi.org/10.24432/C5BW33) from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/).
 It provides transactional information for a UK-based online retail company that specializes in selling unique all-occasion gifts.
 </details>

 <details>